Sun River: Geography

-It rises in the Rocky Mountains in two forks, the North Fork and South Fork, which join in the Helena-Lewis and Clark National Forest above Gibson Reservoir along the county line between Teton and Lewis and Clark counties.
+The river rises in the Rocky Mountains in two forks, the North Fork and South Fork, which join in the Helena-Lewis and Clark National Forest above Gibson Reservoir along the county line between Teton and Lewis and Clark counties.
 It flows E, SE, and E away from the mountains, past Simms, Sun River, and Vaughn and joins the Missouri at Great Falls.

 The water of the river is used extensively for irrigation, through the Sun River Project of the United States Bureau of Reclamation.
 The irrigation area covers approximately 92,000 acres (372 km^{2}).

 The North Fork of the Sun River begins high up in the Bob Marshall Wilderness and flows generally Southward for about 20 mi until it meets up with the South Fork of the Sun River.
 Almost immediately the two forks flow into Gibson Reservoir, impounded by Gibson Dam.
 From when the water leaves the reservoir until it meets the Missouri River in Great Falls, the flowage is known as the Sun River.

 The Sun is a Class I river from Gibson Dam to its confluence with the Missouri River for public access for recreational purposes.